karan95/reactx-select/README.md

 ```

 ## Props
 `defaultValue`: set the initial value of the control
 `options`: options the user can select from

 ## Controllable Props
-`optionChanged`: callback when option is changed
+`optionChanged`: callback function when an option is changed